ecs-org/ecs-docs/admin-manual/deployment.md

 ## Deploy Appliance

 The base of the appliance is Ubuntu Xenial (16.04 LTS).
-Installation is done unattended using ssh for login to the machine.
+Installation is done unattended using ssh to login into the machine.

 ### As a Virtual Machine